 The soft, lateral growth on the face of the hedge responds well to regular clipping, creating a tight, dense appearance.

 How to remove the vertical stems

-To remove the thick vertical stem, cut just above a point where there is young growth sprouting from the stem.
+Cut just above a point where there is young growth sprouting from the stem.
 This point should be set back slightly from the outer surface of the hedge.
-It may leave a hole in the hedge but don’t be too concerned.
-This will soon fill in as the young, horizontal growth thickens after regular trimming.

 But it has left a hole?

 Don’t be too concerned.
 The hole will soon fill in as the young, horizontal growth thickens.
 Regular tip pruning will encourage this young growth to thicken faster.

 Clipping with a hedge trimmer may still leave some vertical growth.
 Remember to remove these small, part-cut stems before they become a problem.
 Snip them off with sharp secateurs at a point that is set back slightly from the outside surface of the hedge.